buswedg/dataquest/Python Programming/If Statements and Loops/ISaL_template.md

 We can make a list by using square brackets.
 An empty list can be initialized by using [].
 We can also initialize lists with elements in them by doing something like [1,10,3].
 Lists can contain any type of variable, including strings, floats, and integers.

+####Instructions

+Make a list d that contains all integer values.
+Make another list e containing all string values.
+Make a final list f containing all float values.

 ```python
 # Make an empty list